falkr/ttm4175/pages/iot-devices-2021.md

 * Compare your solution with the one given in the documentation.

-:report: Show how the applications work with a short sequence of screenshots.
+:report: Show how the applications work with a short sequence of photos you take of the Microbit.
 Describe what the code does.